How activation mechanisms influence antibody production by B cells in the human organism?

 Understanding the mechanisms that influence antibody production by B cells can be invaluable to design more effective immunotherapies.
-In humans, the mechanisms that elicit the strongest immune responses are those that depend on the linked recognition and cell-cell interaction between two lymphoid derived cell types: B cells and T cells.
-In this article, we present the seminal knowledge regarding the origin and development of these cells, as well as their role in the immune response and how researchers can use that knowledge to design more effective immunotherapies.
+In humans, the mechanisms that elicit the strongest immune responses are those that depend on the linked recognition and cell-cell interaction between two lymphoid-derived cell types: B cells and T cells.
+In this article, we present the seminal knowledge regarding the origin and development of these cells, as well as their role in the immune response, and how researchers can use that knowledge to design more effective approaches to hybridoma production for therapeutic applications, one of the most relevant technologies for drug discovery.

 Key players of the mammalian immune system and their influence in antibody production by B cells